cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   the GUI, which is still used in CT 1.x.
-  Additionally there was a need to change from VS2003 to VS2008, because some libraries could only be compiled with VS2008 in a way, that they run well under both Windows XP and Vista.
+  Additionally there was a need to change from VS2003 to VS2008, because some libraries could only be compiled with VS2008 in a way, that they run well under both Windows XP and Windows Vista.
   Compiling all versions (4 languages, each in debug and release mode) lasts about 2 h on a modern PC.